UConn vs. Gonzaga Predictions & Picks - NCAA Tournament Elite Eight

 UConn vs. Gonzaga Predictions & Picks: Spread, Total - NCAA Tournament Elite Eight

-Saturday's game between the Gonzaga Bulldogs (31-5) and UConn Huskies (28-8) matching up at T-Mobile Arena has a projected final score of 77-75 (according to our computer prediction) in favor of Gonzaga, so it should be a tight matchup.
-The game will start at 8:49 PM ET on March 25.
+Saturday's contest at T-Mobile Arena has the Gonzaga Bulldogs (31-5) matching up with the UConn Huskies (28-8) at 8:49 PM ET (on March 25).
+Our computer prediction projects a narrow 77-75 win for Gonzaga, so expect a competitive matchup.

-Based on our computer prediction, Gonzaga projects to cover the 2.5-point spread in its matchup against UConn.
-The over/under is listed at 153.5, and the two teams are projected to go under that total.
+Based on our computer prediction, Gonzaga projects to cover the 2.5-point spread in its matchup versus UConn.
+The over/under has been set at 153.5, and the two sides are projected to fall short of that total.

 UConn vs. Gonzaga Game Info & Odds